natedk38/GetCleanDataProject/Codebook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-RESHAPING THE DATA AND CREATING A TIDY DATA SET:
-Using the data described above the run_analysis.R script was written to tidy the data to a subset based on instructions from the 'Getting and Cleaning Data' course project through Coursera.

-The output from the run_analysis.R script is a text file called "Tidy Project Data Set.txt".
-This text file contains a data.frame, grouped by subject then activity, which contains an average of the mean and standard deviation measurements for each subject and each activity.

-Using R Studio (Version 0.98.1103), the following data files were consolidated and filtered to meet the requirements of the project.
-The '.txt' files used are - 'x_test', 'y_test', 'X_train', 'y_train', 'subject_test', 'subject_train', 'features', and 'activity_labels'.

-The tidy data set was constructed with the following steps:

-1. Downloading the entire zipped data set, then

-Note: 'meanFreq' and 'angle' variables were dropped due to not being a pure mean of the values, but rather a weighted average and an average based on a sample window, respectively.

 VARIABLE NAMES DICTIONARY:

 Most of the measurement variables in the tidy data contain a column for each axis being measured (X,Y,Z), and each variable can be seen by viewing the tidy data set.
 For brevity, this codebook leaves out the axis identifier and only provides the name of the variable and the description of the data associated with that variable.